 Country Risk Rating

 - Favorable business environment, attractive taxation

-- Presence of multinational companies, particularly from the United States, providing a quarter of jobs, 15% of wages and 60% of non-finance market activity
+- Presence of multinational companies, particularly from the United States, which account for 22% of employment and 63% of value added in the non-financial market sector

 - Presence through multinationals in sectors with high value added, including pharmaceuticals, IT and medical equipment

 - Dependent on the economic situation and tax regimes of the United States and Europe, particularly the United Kingdom